nipy/nibabel/doc/source/devel/scaling.rst

 scalefactor`` by making these be at least 1D arrays, so that floating point types will upcast in ``R = (A - intercept) / scalefactor``.

-See the file ``nibabel/tests/test_cast_assumptions.py`` for tests of the predictability of dtype output given dtype input.

 The cast of ``R`` to ``S`` and back to ``R_prime`` can lose resolution if the types of ``R`` and ``S`` have different resolution.